Australia's Largest Specialist Personal Injury Firm

 Here are three examples of TPD payouts we won on behalf of our clients.

-Sandra contacted Law partners and we immediately sent her to be assessed by an independent psychologist, completed a thorough TPD application on her behalf, and wrote a submission to the super fund outlining why Sandra’s claim should be approved.
-In just a few months, we had managed to overturn the insurer’s decision and Sandra was rightfully awarded an $800,000 TPD payout on her two eligible superannuation policies.
+Outcome: Sandra contacted Law Partners and we immediately sent her to be assessed by an independent psychologist, completed a thorough TPD application on her behalf, and wrote a submission to the super fund outlining why Sandra’s claim should be approved.
+In just a few months, we had managed to overturn the insurer’s decision and Sandra was rightfully awarded an $800,000 TPD payout from her two eligible superannuation policies.

-Your superannuation member statements will indicate what insurance cover is included in your super, and the insured benefit amount.
-If you’re not sure, we offer a free service to check for you.
+Most Australians have TPD insurance included in their superannuation, often without realising it.
+Your superannuation member statements will usually indicate what insurance cover is included in your super, and the insured benefit amount.

 Different insurance policies have different definitions to qualify for a TPD payout.
 But as a general rule, if you’ve been unable to work due to an injury or illness for an extended period (usually more than three months) with no expectation to return to work, then you may be entitled to a superannuation disability payout.